SamuelLAN/jdPigRecognition/readme.md

 - video_process

-    convert the videos into image data.
+    Convert the videos into image data.

     Use data augmentation to enrich training set.
 It includes rotatation, translation, scaling, adjusting brightness and chroma, and etc.